Professor Francisco Chiclana

 Publications and outputs

-• A bargaining game based feedback mechanism to support consensus in dynamic social network group decision making
+• A tolerance index based non-cooperative behaviour managing method with minimum cost in social network group decision making

 Click here to view a full listing of Francisco Chiclana's publications and outputs.